Meso Aftermath Archived

 AI Overview

-What happened: Tech giants are cutting staff en masse to invest in artificial intelligence.
-Oracle shed 21,000 jobs (13% of its workforce) over the past year, while Microsoft cut 4,800 roles (2.1% of its workforce).
-Cisco and SentinelOne also announced layoffs, with CEOs citing AI investments as the primary reason.
-A survey revealed that 99% of CEOs plan AI-driven layoffs in the next two years, with entry-level workers most affected.
+What happened: Tech giants are cutting staff to invest in AI.
+Microsoft eliminated 4,800 roles (2.1% of its workforce) in July 2026, while Oracle reduced its headcount by 21,000 over the past year.
+Cisco and Amazon also announced job cuts, with CEOs citing AI as a driving factor.
+Meanwhile, a survey found that 99% of CEOs plan AI-related layoffs in the next two years, with entry-level workers most affected.

 Timeline